 “Jeilah Chan is a shrewd enforcement expert who knows her way around the courtroom.”

 Jeilah is the Editor-in-Chief of the Canadian Intellectual Property Review law journal.
 She is an active fellow of the Intellectual Property Institute of Canada, serving on committees and as Past-Chair of the Basics of Law Course.
 Jeilah is on the advisory board of ChIPs’ (Chiefs In IP) inaugural Canadian Chapter.
-She is an active member of the International Trademark Association and the Advocates’ Society.
+She is also an active member of the International Trademark Association and the Advocates’ Society.

-Jeilah is the author of the Intellectual Property Risk section of the soon-to-be published Directors’ Duties in Canada, 7th edition (Lexis Nexis).
+Jeilah is the author of the Intellectual Property Risk section of the Directors’ Duties in Canada, 7th edition (Lexis Nexis).
 She is co-author of WTR’s Trademark Litigation Guide (Canada) and WTR’s Best Practice in Litigation Strategies: Global Perspectives.
 She is a guest lecturer at Osgoode Hall Law School (IP LLM) and regularly presents on advocacy and IP topics.